How to write a eulogy

 - If you were able to tell them one last thing, what would it be?

-It’s important to keep in mind that some funeral venues will only allocate a specific amount of time for a funeral service.
-There’s no set rule for how long a eulogy should be, though five to ten minutes is quite common.
+There is no set length for a eulogy.
+However, it is important to keep in mind that some funeral venues will only allocate a specific amount of time for a funeral service.

 If you’re unsure or worried about timings, please speak to your local Funeral Director about the order of the service.

 The eulogy is typically delivered during the funeral service.
-Your funeral director will help you create the order of service, so it will be completely up to you when you would like the eulogy to be given.
+Your funeral director or the person leading the service will help you create the order of service, so it will be completely up to you when you would like the eulogy to be given.

-Practice makes perfect.
+- Practice makes perfect.
+Speaking at a funeral can be difficult.
 Make sure you practice reading your eulogy out loud before the funeral, speaking clearly and slowly.
 Familiarising yourself with the words will help you understand how long it will take and where to pause if necessary.

 Don’t worry if you change your mind about delivering the eulogy, it’s normal to ask someone else to deliver it on your behalf.

-If you require any assistance when writing your eulogy, our caring funeral professionals will be able to help craft a memorable speech to help you commemorate you loved one in the best way possible.
+If you're still unsure about how to write a eulogy, we can help.
+Should you require any assistance, our caring funeral professionals will be able to help craft a memorable speech to help you commemorate you loved one in the best way possible.